-Students interested in enrolling in this new Art Therapy degree program should contact Michele Ellis–Thomas, Assistant Professor of Art Therapy by phone at (304) 336-8834 or by email at [email protected].
+Students interested in enrolling in this new Art Therapy degree program should contact Dr. Susan Ridley, Assistant Professor of Art Therapy by email at [email protected]

 Art Therapy in a Nutshell

 Art therapy is easily defined as a form of demiurgic therapy that utilizes the unique perspective in the creative process offering reconciliation toward the individual’s inner and outer worlds often it often bridges the gap of concerns, thoughts and feelings between the individuals physical, mental, and emotional well-being.
 The creative process involved in expressing one’s self artistically can help people to resolve issues as well as develop and manage their behaviors and feelings, reduce stress, and improve self-esteem and awareness.

 It is a therapy that universally allows the individual to create in an expressive and safe setting in which professionals can work with them and delve into the underlying messages communicated through art.
 While Art therapy is not all things to all people, it can achieve different things for different people.
 It can be used for counseling by therapists, promote healing, treatment, rehabilitation, psychotherapy.
 Art therapy can be used to message to one’s inner-self that may provide the individual with a deeper understanding of him or herself.